top of page

 The Amazon Case

-Last week's FTC announcement hailed a $2.5 billion settlement with Amazon over deceptive Prime sign-ups and obstructive cancellation flows.
-The 2023 lawsuit accused Amazon of violating the Restore Online Shoppers’ Confidence Act (ROSCA), which requires clear disclosure of material terms before collecting billing information.
+Last week's FTC announcement hailed a $2.5 billion settlement with Amazon over dark patterns: deceptive Prime sign-ups and obstructive cancellation flows.
+Amazon had been accused of violating the Restore Online Shoppers’ Confidence Act (ROSCA), which requires clear disclosure of material terms before collecting billing information.
 One government official told the Associated Press that Amazon knew it would lose in court, leading to a settlement.

 The Research on Dark Patterns